ibm-cloud-docs/databases-for-postgresql/access-management.md

 After you define the scope of the access policy, you assign a role.
 Review the following tables which outline what actions each role allows within the {{site.data.keyword.databases-for-postgresql}} service.

+For information about assigning user roles in {{site.data.keyword.cloud_notm}}, see [Managing IAM access](https://{DomainName}net/docs/iam/iamusermanage.html#iamusermanage).

-The following table details actions that are mapped to platform management roles.
-Platform management roles enable users to perform tasks on service resources at the platform level, for example assign user access for the service, create or delete service IDs, create instances, and bind instances to applications.
+The following table details actions that are mapped to service management roles.
+Service management roles enable users to perform tasks on service resources at the service level, for example assign user access for the service, create or delete service IDs, create instances, and bind instances to applications.

-Platform management role | Description of actions | Example actions
+Service management role | Description of actions | Example actions
 -----------------|-----------------|-----------------
 Viewer | As a viewer, you can view service instances, but you can't modify them. | View Service Overview and View Alerts Editor | As an editor, you can perform all platform actions except for managing the account and assigning access policies. | Scale a Deployment and Change a Deployment's Password